zuozhenggh/learning-library/developer-library/oracle-db-features-for-developers/adb-json/json-adb-advanced.md

       ![](./images/Jsonsearchindex.png " ")

-9. The explain plan shows the [DOMAIN INDEX](https://docs.oracle.com/cd/B28359_01/appdev.111/b28425/dom_idx.htm) 'geo\_search\_idx' being used for queries without a function-based index.
+    9. The **explain plan** shows the [DOMAIN INDEX](https://docs.oracle.com/cd/B28359_01/appdev.111/b28425/dom_idx.htm) 'geo\_search\_idx' being used for queries without a function-based index.
 If present, a function-based index will be preferred.

+    *Note:* To see the query plan, use the **Explain Plan** button as highlighted in the screenshots

       ````
       <copy>